ianwalter/dist/README.md

 ## Features

-* Write your package as an ES Module but still allow it to be require'd in Node.js
+* Write your library as an ES Module but still allow it to be require'd in Node.js
-* Generate a single browser distribution file that wraps your module and it's dependencies in an IIFE to make it easy to test your module in a real browser (e.g. using [Puppeteer][puppeteerUrl]) without a more complex bundler like Webpack
+* Generate a separate distribution file that wraps your library and it's dependencies in an IIFE to make it easy to test your module in a real browser (e.g. using [Puppeteer][puppeteerUrl])
-* Inline your package's dependencies to create a single distribution file that should significantly improve startup time (I haven't tested this yet).
+* Inline your library's dependencies to create a single distribution file that should significantly improve startup time (I haven't tested this yet).

 ## Options